CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_4.rst

 The following questions make up Set #4 of the Untimed Practice Exam Questions.
 The questions resemble, both in format and substance, what you might see on the AP CS Principles exam.
 You should finish these questions within 17 minutes to satisfy the time constraints of the AP exam.
 You may refer to the AP CS Reference Sheet, which can be found here_.

-.. _here: raw::html <a href="" target="_blank">here</a>
+.. _here: raw:: html <a href="https://secure-media.collegeboard.org/digitalServices/pdf/ap/ap-computer-science-principles-course-and-exam-description.pdf#page=121" target="_blank">here</a>

-Click the "Start" button when you are ready to begin the exam.
-Click the "Pause" button to pause the exam (you will not be able to see the questions when the exam is paused).
-It will show how much time you have used, but you have unlimited time.
-Click on the "Finish Exam" button at the end when you are done.
-The number correct, number wrong, and number skipped will be displayed at the bottom of the page.
-Feedback for each answer will also be shown as well as your answer.

 You will not be able to change your answers after you hit the "Finish Exam" button.

    .. mchoice:: e25_4_1
       :answer_a: Linear search is more efficient for large data sets than binary search.
-      :answer_b: Binary search does not work on ordered sets.
+      :answer_b: Binary search does not work on ordered lists.
       :answer_c: Linear search looks at one element at a time.
-      :answer_d: Binary search is better for smaller sets.
+      :answer_d: Binary search is better for smaller lists.
       :correct: c
       :feedback_a: Incorrect.
 Linear search will generally take longer since it looks at one element at a time.
       :feedback_b: Incorrect.
-Binary search can be used on ordered sets.
+Binary search can only be used on ordered sets.
       :feedback_c: Correct.
 Linear search looks at just one element at a time.
       :feedback_d: Incorrect.
-Linear search is generally preferred for smaller data sets.
+Linear search is generally preferred for smaller data.

       Which of the following is true about linear and binary search?